j-laird/PDX_mask/README.md

 The height of the media (carbon) area is also parameteric if more/less is desired.

+## Customizing
+Design implemented in OpenSCAD - Put all files in the same folder - most customization is in PDX_mask_dimensions.scad so that changes propogate to any affected parts.

 ## Credits
 Design leaned heavily on OpenSCAD 3M Bayonet adapter by james_lan: https://www.thingiverse.com/thing:4246959